Peter Corris

 Peter Robert Corris (8 May 1942 – 30 August 2018) was an Australian academic, historian, journalist and a novelist of historical and crime fiction.
 As crime fiction writer, he was described as "the Godfather of contemporary Australian crime-writing", particularly for his Cliff Hardy novels.

 Biography

 Corris' secondary school education was at Melbourne High School.
 He was a Bachelor level student at the University of Melbourne, then gained a Master of Arts in history at Monash University.
 He studied at the Australian National University where he was awarded a PhD in history on the topic of the South Seas Islander slave trade (Kanakas).
-He continued these studies as a university lecturer, but later became a journalist, and then a full-time writer.
+He continued these studies as a university lecturer, but later became a journalist, being a literary editor of the National Times.
+He recalled "I got sick of the literary editor shit.
+I got fucking sick of new books, beautiful new hardbacks flowing in every week in their dust covers, filling the cupboard up.
+For the first year or so I thought, “This is heaven.”...
+It was a dream job for 18 months but it got to the stage where I hated the look of a new book."

+The first Cliff Hardy book was The Dying Trade.
+Corris later recalled "I’d already finished the second one because I enjoyed doing the first one so much, and had started a third one, and well, the ball just got rolling, even though it took about 5 years for the first one to get published."

 He was married to writer Jean Bedford.

 Peter Corris wrote a book that provided deep insights into his life living with type-1 diabetes.
 Some of his novels have diabetic subplots.
 In January 2017, Corris announced that he would no longer be writing novels owing to 'creeping blindness' because of his diabetes.